Treasury of National Jewels (Tehran, Iran)

 More than a museum, the National Jewelry Treasury is a collection of national royal Jewelry of Persian Empires and rulers from centuries ago, as well as a narrative of the bitter-sweet victories and defeats of Persian kings and queens.
 If royal history fascinates you and you wish to immerse yourself in the world of luxury and splendor, make sure not to miss this museum when you are visiting Tehran.

-Pahlavi Crown resize - Treasury of National Jewels (Tehran, Iran)
+- 2 History of the Treasury of National Jewels

-The Pahlavi Crown – the treasury of national jewels
+- 3 What to expect from the treasury of national jewels photos

 Why You Should Definitely Visit the National Jewelry Treasury